Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ## Project Barriers & Solutions

 I had some difficulties to customise hamburger menu (removing border colour and changing colour of three lines) so I looked up on goole
+I want to add more nationalities and languages on registration form I want to style date picker

 ## Version Control